JL-43/python_catmon/story.md

 They say that there is a cat stuck up in the tree and doesn't want to come down

-He's so scared he's shooting little fire pellets at people--it doesn't really hurt, of course, but the little kitty is scaring people off of the sidewalk
+He's so scared he's shooting little fire/water/seed pellets at people--it doesn't really hurt, of course, but the little kitty is scaring people off of the sidewalk

 This forces us to walk towards our neighborhood